ArbitrumFoundation/governance/docs/security-council-mgmt.md

 ## 2. Compliance check by the Foundation (14 days)

 The Foundation will be given 14 days to vet the prospective nominees.
 If they find that a candidate does not meet the compliance check, they can exclude the candidate from progressing to the next stage.
-Note that grounds for exclusion could include greater than 3 members of a given organisation being represented in the nominee set (as described in section 4 of the Constitution).
+The compliance rules are not detailed here, and will instead be published by the Foundation, but note that grounds for exclusion will include greater than 3 members of a given organisation being represented in the nominee set (as described in section 4 of the Constitution).

 ### Implementation details